certbot/certbot/docs/using.rst

 .. warning:: Modifying any files in ``/etc/letsencrypt`` can damage them so Certbot can no longer properly manage its certificates, and we do not recommend doing so.

-For most tasks, it is safest to limit yourself to pointing symlinks at the files there, or using ``--renew-hook`` to copy / make new files based upon those files, if your operational situation requires it (for instance, combining certificates and keys in different way, or having copies of things with different specific permissions that are demanded by other programs).
+For most tasks, it is safest to limit yourself to pointing symlinks at the files there, or using ``--deploy-hook`` to copy / make new files based upon those files, if your operational situation requires it (for instance, combining certificates and keys in different way, or having copies of things with different specific permissions that are demanded by other programs).